Downtown Community Task Force (DCTF)

 Meeting in a Box

 As a part our public outreach strategy, the Downtown Precise Plan consultant has designed what they call a Meeting in a Box.
 This is a package of engagement tools for individual community members or groups to use to conduct outreach and engagement meetings on their own.
 Meeting in a Box #1 will ask the following of participants: What’s there today that can be an asset for the future?
 Where do you see opportunities for change?
 Below is the instruction and more information, including two versions of the 10-block map of the Downtown area.
-This activity ended on January 16, and a summary will be shared at the next DCTF meeting on February 3, 2020.
+This activity ended on January 16, and a summary was shared at the DCTF meeting on February 3, 2020.

 Winter Break To-Do List